- Postdoctoral Fellowships

 This two-phase award provides the opportunity for promising postdoctoral scientists to receive both mentored and independent research support from the same award.
 The initial 1-2 year mentored phase will allow investigators to complete their supervised research work, publish results, and search for an independent research position.
 The second, independent phase, years 3-5, will allow awardees who secure an assistant professorship, or equivalent position, to establish their own research program and successfully apply for an NIH Investigator-Initiated (R01) grant.
 Outstanding postdoctoral candidates who have terminal clinical or research doctorates (or equivalent doctoral degrees) and who have no more than 4 years of postdoctoral research training at the time of initial application, or subsequent resubmission(s) are eligible.
 Former principal investigators of NIH Small Grants (R03) or Exploratory/Developmental Grants (R21) are not eligible for this award.

 The NIDCR welcomes applications from postdoctoral scientists seeking to establish an independent research career in social, behavioral, biomedical, and biological science fields relevant to the NIDCR Strategic Plan.
-Applicants must demonstrate a commitment to a career in oral health research, and funding priority will be given to applicants holding a dental degree.
+Applicants must demonstrate a commitment to a career in oral health research.

-For more details regarding the Pathway to Independence Award, see the NIH New Investigators website.
+For more details regarding the Pathway to Independence Award, see the NIH extramural training website.

-- NIDCR Dentist-Scientist Pathway to Independence Award (K99/R00)
+- NIDCR Dual Degree Dentist-Scientist Pathway to Independence Award

 NIDCR is also sponsoring a K99/R00 award program limited to dentist-scientists possessing both a DDS/DMD clinical degree and a PhD (or equivalent) research degree.
 This program is similar to the standard NIH-wide K99/R00 program, but has several unique features.
 For this award mechanism, the mentored K99 phase is required to last two full years--no early activations of the R00 phase will be permitted.
 In addition, awardees who are offered independent positions in a U.S. dental school in conjunction with a dental specialty training program will be allowed to request up to 5 years of R00 phase support.
 In such cases, the specialty training program must be structured so that no more than the equivalent of 3 calendar person months (i.e. 25% effort) in any year is devoted to clinical activities; at least the equivalent of 9 calendar person months (i.e. 75% effort) each year must comprise protected research time.
 NIDCR will not provide funding for the clinical specialty training; the dental school hiring the R00 awardee will be expected to support such training.
 Letters specifying this commitment will be required as part of the application to transition to the R00 phase.
 Dual degree dentist scientists who do not intend to pursue specialty training or those who complete the mentored postdoctoral phase and then elect not to participate in specialty training are still eligible for this award, but are limited to three years of R00 support.